Wednesday, February 25, 2026

 2:40 PM - 3:10 PM

 Each round table covers a different topic, allowing attendees to select which one to join.
 Round table leaders will begin with a 15-minute introduction of themselves and a brief overview of the topic, which can include a case study, lessons learned log, or industry update.
-They will then facilitate a 40-minute discussion with the group, encouraging feedback and questions.
-The last 10 minutes will focus on agreeing on five industry recommendations.
+They will then facilitate a 40-minute discussion with the group, encouraging feedback, questions and agreeing on five industry recommendations.
 These recommendations will be shared with the entire audience and summarized in the post-event report.

 1. Exploring opportunities for Progress on US Climate Policies for the energy industry: Implications for the Oil and Gas Industry Roundtable Leader: Waqar Quereshi, Congressional Liaison, Citizens’ Climate Lobby